Rail gauge in Australia: Extension of the gauge muddle

-Towards a network
+Towards a continental network

 Until the 1880s, the gauge issue was not a major problem, as there were no connections between the separate systems.
 The focus of railway traffic was movement from the hinterland to the ports and cities on the coast, so governments were not concerned about the future need for either inter-city passenger or freight services.
 It was not until 1883 when the broad and standard gauge lines from Melbourne and Sydney met at Albury, and in 1888, narrow and standard gauge from Brisbane and Sydney met at Wallangarra that the break of gauge became an issue.

 The issue of rail gauge was mentioned in an 1889 military defence report authored by British army officer Major General James Bevan Edwards, who said that the full benefit of the railways would not be attained until a uniform gauge was established.
-It needs to be remembered, however, that until federation (1901) the benefits of a uniform gauge were not immediately apparent, as passengers would have to pass through customs and immigration at the intercolonial border, meaning that all goods would have to be removed for customs inspection.
-It was only with Federation in 1901, and the introduction of free trade between the states, that the impediment of different gauges became apparent.
+Until the turn of the 20th century, the benefits of a uniform gauge were not immediately apparent, since passengers had to pass through customs and immigration at the intercolonial border, meaning that all goods would have to be removed for customs inspection.
+It was only with Federation in 1901 and its introduction of free trade between the states that the impediment of different gauges became apparent.

 Post Federation

-At the time of Federation, standard gauge was used in only NSW, but was favoured for further work.
+At the time of Federation, standard gauge was used only in NSW, but was favoured for future construction.
 Work on gauge conversion was assisted by section 51 (xxxiii) of the Constitution of Australia, which made specific provisions for the Commonwealth Parliament to make laws with respect to railway acquisition and construction.
 An agreement was made with the South Australian and Western Australian state governments for the Trans-Australian Railway from Port Augusta to Kalgoorlie, with work started in 1911 and completed in 1917.
-However, with the different gauges, to ship goods from Queensland to Perth required four transhipments.
+However, with the different gauges, to transport goods from Queensland to Perth required four transhipments.

-Royal Commission
+1921 royal commission

+In October 1921, a royal commission into uniform rail gauge recommended gauge conversion of large areas of the country and that: